shoupn/nodlAndhodl.github.io/all_collections/_posts/2024-07-02-nbitcoin-legacy-txn.md

 ### Sending to a Legacy Address from NBitcoin

 This is more of a curiosity than anything.
 I have been dotnet developer for a few years and love C#.
 I've actually looked at the library for interacting with the Bitcoin network before but never really did anything with it.
 So this will likely be part one of a series on working with it.
 I have use `bitcoinjs` n the past but find that `NBitcoin` is more supported at least as far as more recent commits and is what is used in BTCPay Server.
 At this point I will be using `Regtest` and likely move to using some `TestNet` coins that I have.
+For the [github gist](https://gist.github.com/nodlAndHodl/43306e4e9bc069f41eb5f68cf298c2eb)

 ### Getting Setup?